chapmancbVCU/chappy-php/docs/windows.md

 ## 2. Standalone PHP <a id="php"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 #### 1: Install PHP 8.3+
 * A **Install with Composer**
     - Install Composer using Chocolately as described above.
 PHP, which is a dependency will automatically be installed.
+When setting up as standalone without XAMPP you can skip to **Setup the Project**.
+If you change your mind later on, you will need to remove both Composer and PHP along with any values set in the SYSTEM path.
+Installing PHP with this method will install PHP 8.4 at `C:\tools\php<ver_number>`.

 OR